Micronesia - Things to Do in Micronesia in March

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 The best sakau (kava) is poured at roadside nakamals on Pohnpei.
-Look for corrugated tin roofs and smoke curling from stone ovens; skip hotel bars serving the tourist version.
-Inter-island flight schedules are posted at airports but rarely online—walk up to the cork boards in departure terminals and scan for the latest routing changes before you even think about boarding.
-Local SIM cards work on some islands but not others—play it safe and grab a regional card in Guam or Hawaii before you land instead of betting on spotty island shops.
-March is when locals start harvesting breadfruit—accept any village invitation to a breadfruit cooking session and you’ll taste the most authentic food experience you’ll find anywhere.
+Look for corrugated tin roofs and smoke curling from stone ovens.
+Skip hotel bars serving the tourist version.
+Inter-island flight schedules are posted at airports but rarely online, walk up to the cork boards in departure terminals and scan for the latest routing changes before you even think about boarding.
+Local SIM cards work on some islands but not others, play it safe and grab a regional card in Guam or Hawaii before you land instead of betting on spotty island shops.
+March is when locals start harvesting breadfruit, accept any village invitation to a breadfruit cooking session and you'll taste the most authentic food experience you'll find anywhere.

 Avoid These Mistakes

-Underestimating island time—flights that say '2 PM departure' might leave at 4 PM when the pilot finishes fishing, and March weather often adds delays.
-Booking only beach accommodations—March’s afternoon storms make air-conditioned rooms essential for humidity recovery, not just luxury.
-Assuming resort restaurants are the only food option—village fale restaurants often serve better reef fish and cost half as much as hotel dining.
+Underestimating island time, flights that say '2 PM departure' might leave at 4 PM when the pilot finishes fishing, and March weather often adds delays.
+Booking only beach accommodations, March's afternoon storms make air-conditioned rooms essential for humidity recovery, not just luxury.
+Assuming resort restaurants are the only food option, village fale restaurants often serve better reef fish and cost half as much as hotel dining.

-Explore Activities in Micronesia
+Explore More Activities in Micronesia